 Firefox is the next major step in the Mozilla story.
 This software originated in mid-2002 as an experimental branch off the existing Mozilla 1.x codebase, and used a number of codenames (initially "Phoenix") prior to the adoption of the "Firefox" name in February 2004.
 Unlike the existing Mozilla suite—which included e-mail and HTML composer utilities in addition to the core browser—Phoenix was conceived as a standalone browser and nothing more (actually quite similar to Netscape Navigator 1.x and 4.0 in that respect), with attention focused instead on advantages in software size, performance, and customizability.
-The Mozilla e-mail client and HTML composer tools were also re-developed as standalone applications in the same manner; as Mozilla Thunderbird and Nvu (developed by Linspire), respectively.
+The Mozilla e-mail client and HTML composer tools were re-developed as the standalone Thunderbird and Nvu applications in the same manner.

 |The first version of Phoenix—the "Firefox" name still being over a year away—was released to testers for Windows and Linux in September 2002.